Turner homers again as Nationals beat White Sox 12-1

+CHICAGO (AP) — Trea Turner’s big game got overshadowed a bit by another scary moment involving a fan hit by a foul ball.

-CHICAGO (AP) — Trea Turner homered in the second straight game, Aníbal Sánchez pitched into the seventh and the Washington Nationals beat the Chicago White Sox 12-1 on Monday night.
+Turner homered in the second straight game, Anibal Sanchez pitched into the seventh and the Washington Nationals beat the Chicago White Sox 12-1 on Monday night.

-The game had a scary moment when a woman was struck by a foul ball off the bat of White Sox outfielder Eloy Jimenez.
+But there were more questions about fan safety when woman was struck by a foul ball off the bat of White Sox outfielder Eloy Jimenez.
 He hit a hard liner into the stands in the fourth inning just beyond Chicago’s dugout on the third base side.
 The woman was sitting several rows from the field.
 She was bleeding around the head area, and was covered with a towel.

 She walked up toward the concourse with assistance of stadium personnel.
-The team said she was taken to a hospital for evaluation.
-She was alert and communicative.
+The team said she was alert and taken to a hospital for evaluation.

 Jimenez put his hands on his helmet after seeing the ball go into the stands.
 Protective netting at Guaranteed Rate Field extends to the end of the dugouts.